 If you feel you need extra help with your asthma symptoms then you should speak to your GP right away.
 They’ll ask you more about your symptoms and what may be triggering them.
 Your GP may refer you for some tests in order to give you the most appropriate treatment.

-To start using Clenil modulite for your Asthma you must get a prescription from your GP.
-You can reorder Clenil modulite from us once you have been using it for at least three months, and you’re happy with your treatment.
+To start using Clenil modulite for your Asthma, you must get a prescription from your GP.
+You can reorder Clenil modulite from us once you have been using it for at least three months, you’re happy with your treatment, or you have been advised by your doctor to step up your treatment.

 Getting your first inhaler – you can get diagnosed with Asthma with various tests including: